trongquy2201-hub/Binary-Packet_Parser/README.md

 - Data integrity validation

 ## How to Run
-Compile with any C/C++ compiler and run the executable: g++ main.cpp -o parser ./parser
+Compile with any C compiler and run the executable: g++ main.cpp -o parser ./parser

 ## Example Output